amazon-archives/k8s-cloudwatch-adapter/samples/sqs/README.md

 ```

 On a separate terminal, you can now watch your HPA retrieving the queue length and start scaling the
 replicas.
-This will take several minutes due to the fact that Amazon SQS metrics are generated at 5
+Amazon SQS now supports metrics at 1-minute interval, so you should start to see the
-minutes interval.
+deployment scale pretty quickly.

 ```bash
 $ kubectl get hpa sqs-consumer-scaler -w